p2pu/tech/README.md

 ![diagram of services](tech-overview.svg)

 ### Active projects
-- **P2PU homepage**.
+- **P2PU homepage** ([GitHub](https://github.com/p2pu/p2pu-website/)).
 This is our home on the web, live at [www.p2pu.org](https://www.p2pu.org).
-[GitHub](https://github.com/p2pu/p2pu-website/)
-- **Learning circles**.
+- **Learning circles** ([GitHub](https://github.com/p2pu/learning-circles/)).
 Implements the logic and backend for our learning circles management system.
 This includes facilitator and organizer dashboard, learning circle management pages and team stats/management pages.
 It also provides an API that is used by the home page and team pages.
-[GitHub](https://github.com/p2pu/learning-circles/)
-- **Team pages**.
+- **Team pages** ([GitHub](https://github.com/p2pu/erasmus-partner-site/)).
 These micro-sites give an opportunity for reams to contextualize learning circles for participants and facilitators.
 It also integrates with the API.
-[GitHub](https://github.com/p2pu/erasmus-partner-site/)
-- **Course-in-a-box**.
+- **Course-in-a-box** ([GitHub](https://github.com/p2pu/course-in-a-box/)).
 Is our internal, but also shared tool for creating course like sites.
 It's live at [course-in-a-box.p2pu.org](https://course-in-a-box.p2pu.org).
-[GitHub](https://github.com/p2pu/course-in-a-box/)
-- **p2pu-components**.
+- **p2pu-components** ([GitHub](https://github.com/p2pu/p2pu-components/)).
 This is a component library that we use to build our interactive React frontends.
-[GitHub](https://github.com/p2pu/p2pu-components/)
-- **p2pu-theme**.
+- **p2pu-theme** ([GitHub](https://github.com/p2pu/p2pu-theme)).
 This is our customized Bootstrap theme used on all our web properties.
-[GitHub](https://github.com/p2pu/p2pu-theme)
-- **Wordpress theme**.
+- **Wordpress theme** ([GitHub](https://github.com/p2pu/P2PUfourteen-wp-theme)).
 Our custom Wordpress theme that utilizes p2pu-theme.
-[GitHub](https://github.com/p2pu/P2PUfourteen-wp-theme)

 ### 3rd Party
 - Wordpress - we use a Wordpress instance hosted on Dreamhost